 Forward chaining is "data-driven" and thus reactionary, with facts being asserted into working memory, which results in one or more rules being concurrently true and scheduled for execution by the Agenda.
-In short, we start with a fact, it propagates and we end in a conclusion.
+In short, we start with a fact, it propagates through the rules, and we end in a conclusion.